Ms Leandra Bias

 Teaching specialism, interests and experience

-I am a Graduate Teaching Assistant for Qualitative Research Methods of the MSc in Global Governance and Diplomacy at the Department of International Development.
-I have also acted as a tutor for PPE undergraduate students for the International Relations, International Security and Politics of Russia and the Former Soviet Union papers.
+I was the Graduate Teaching Assistant for Qualitative Research Methods of the MSc in Global Governance and Diplomacy at the Department of International Development in 2018.
+I have also acted as a tutor for PPE undergraduate students for the International Relations, International Security and Politics of Russia and the Former Soviet Union papers between 2016 and 2018.

 I have been involved as a research assistant in two large-scale research projects led by Dr. Félix Krawatzek and Prof. Gwendolyn Sasse respectively.

 Moreover, I strongly believe in scholars' social responsibility to make their expertise more accessible for a wider audience and ideally, to put it to concrete use.
-In this vein, I publish in Swiss newspapers and have been interviewed by swissinfo.ch and France24.
-I also decided to become an active member of the Lewisham Branch of the Women's Equality Party in 2016 and have since canvassed in local and national elections and recently became its data & campaigns manager.
-Finally, I participated in an outreach event organised by St. Johns College in order to encourage Year 10 students to choose Politics as a subject.
+In this vein, I publish in Swiss newspapers, have featured on swissinfo.ch and France24 and conducted a seminar for the Women's Network at the Department for Business, Energy and Industrial Strategy (BEIS) as well as an outreach event to encourage students from disadvantaged backgrounds to choose Politics for their A levels.

 Ernst-Mach worldwide scholarship (2019)